the most up-to-date marketing strategies

 Meanwhile, to get this far they’ve had to hunt for options, click multiple times, and spend more time on the page than they probably wanted to.

 All of this is a big problem when it comes to closing the art sale.
-But it can all be fixed by implementing an “Exploded” list of Media Types.
+But thankfully -- this is all be fixed by implementing an “Exploded” list of Media Types.

 Frames are extremely important to offer for several reasons – one of them not so obvious, so make sure you don’t skip this section.